 The directives for the variable remuneration in the Aegon Nederland remuneration policy are adopted one-on-one from the AGGRF.
-Only statutory members of the Management Team of Aegon Nederland are eligible for variable remuneration.
-As of April 1, 2020, the Management Team of Aegon Nederland consists of the statutory board members and Mrs. Roth (General Counsel/Director Legal Affairs) and Mr. Parren (Chief People Officer).
-The remaining employees assigned to Aegon Nederland and/or working under the direction and supervision of Aegon Nederland or its subsidiaries are not eligible for variable remuneration.
+Only statutory members of the Board of Directors of Aegon Nederland are eligible for the Aegon Variable Compensation plan.
+Other non-statutory board members are not eligible for the Aegon Variable Compensation plan.
+Also, the remaining employees assigned to Aegon Nederland and/or working under the direction and supervision of Aegon Nederland or its subsidiaries are not eligible for the Aegon Variable Compensation plan.